EARLY SHORTWAVE BROADCASTING ON THE WEST COAST

 The first shortwave stations in the United States were all established by private interests.
 NBC, CBS, General Electric, Westinghouse and Crosley put some of the first signals on the air using transmitters of 10 kW and higher.
 In those early years, the shortwave bands were relatively empty and interference was low, so a 10 kW transmitter could be heard over great distances.
 At first NBC, and later CBS, built stations that targeted Latin America, principally rebroadcasting American English-language network programs.
 There was no defined business model for these stations — they were still exploring the possibility of developing future markets.
 General Electric, another company entering shortwave broadcasting was, apparently viewed it more as a market for the development of commercial shortwave transmitters.
 They operated W2XAD AND W2XAF in Schenectady, which mostly rebroadcast the programs of GE’s AM station, WGY.

-But there was still no shortwave broadcasting on the West Coast.
-The East Coast and Midwest shortwave signals could not be easily heard in the far flung countries of the Pacific.
-A California-born United States diplomat stationed in Shanghai named Addie Viola Smith decided to do something about this situation.
-Starting in 1935, she conducted an intense personal campaign to promote the construction of a West Coast shortwave radio station to serve the American expatriate community in the Pacific.
+But there was no shortwave broadcasting on the West Coast.
+The East Coast and Midwest signals could not be easily heard in the far flung countries of the Pacific.
+Starting in 1935, a California-born United States diplomat stationed in Shanghai named Addie Viola Smith decided to do something about this.
+She conducted an intense personal campaign to promote the construction of a West Coast shortwave radio station to serve the American expatriate community in the Pacific.
 That year, while serving her sixteenth year in China as a trade commissioner working for the Commerce Department, she began writing a series of letters to Washington urging the construction of a station.
 "I feel certain", she wrote, "that radio interests in China, especially in Shanghai, would welcome the institution of a special directionally beamed program from the United States."
-Shanghai, in particular, was the home to a community of 12,000 Americans — public officials, businessmen, missionaries, doctors and journalists - many of whom felt isolated by their great distance from their homeland.
+Shanghai, in particular, was the home to a community of 12,000 Americans, many of whom felt isolated by their great distance from their homeland.
 It would be a great gift and a way to send a wealth of knowledge across the sea to Americans who were trying to earn a salary abroad but couldn't find many reminders of home.
 Seing how great of a reward this would be, Smith kept her eye on the prize and started a continuous letter-writing campaign to Washington, in which she included logs of radio reception that showed how difficult it was to receive the American shortwave stations.
 In 1937, she complained of the expatriates’ inability to receive the broadcast of the second Roosevelt inauguration and the Metropolitan Opera broadcasts.

 GE decided to tie their new station to 1939’s planned Golden Gate International Exposition.
 The big fair was going to be held on Treasure Island in the middle of San Francisco Bay to celebrate the completion of the area’s two big new bridges — the Bay Bridge and the Golden Gate Bridge.
 General Electric planned a big exhibit in the Palace of Electricity and Communications where it would showcase many of its advanced industrial and consumer products, including an all-glass house and new lighting technologies.
 This was also an excellent chance to demonstrate to the world the progress it had made in the development of shortwave transmitters and transmitter power tubes.
 The station would also serve as a worldwide goodwill vehicle for the fair by transmitting daily programs originating from the fairgrounds.